 Here is an example from the Thor library.

-Now our CLI app handles the scenarios of when a cat exists, and when it doesn’t 🐱💻.
+Now our CLI app handles the scenarios of when a cat can be found, and when it can’t 🐱💻.

 I hope this post saves you time and frustration.
 I couldn’t find examples of how to test required options, so it took me some time to figure it out.